dagsdags212/bioflow/docs/workflows/fetch.md

 ## Overview

 The `fetch` module can be used to download different types of biological data from online databases.
-Its entry point is the `bffetch` command.
+Its entry point is the `bf-fetch` command.
 Currently supported data formats are listed in @supported-formats:

 :::{table} Supported data formats by `fetch.mk`
 :label: supported-formats